 Landscape Artist Teaches Thousands & Shares His Tips with Us

 With landscape artist Johannes Vloothuis guiding the way, thousands of artists from around the world learn how to paint.
 His teaching methods are geared toward those who are new to landscape painting (maybe you or someone you know) and to those who are experienced.
 Starting as a mentor on WetCanvas.com, he now has instructional DVDs and teaches online workshops.
-In fact, Johannes is now accepting students for his 34th Paint Along Workshop that covers creating visual paths in your paintings.

 To pay homage to his beginning endeavors, here are 11 questions (from Johannes’s own students!) answered by the landscape artist himself, dealing with all walks of painting life, from color to composition and reference photography.
 Enjoy!

 P.S.
 In celebration of his 34th Paint Along, Johannes is putting on a free live web event tomorrow on the topic of The Golden Brushstroke.
 Tune in and enjoy!

 Q: Is there ever an appropriate time to use “cloning” or repetition in a landscape painting?

 Repetition creates rhythm, which is good, but there should be variances in these repetitions–not cloned repetitions.
 For example, if we have a deep forest scene and we see several long vertical tree trunks, we should vary their diameters, colors, angle, and the distances between them.
 The repetition of these vertical movements creates a rhythm, but the tree trunks should run parallel to one another.

 Q: Should we modify a reference photo with Photoshop filters?

 We should use as many tools as possible to end up with the best end result.
 What counts is the final artwork, not how you got there.
 I believe there’s no such thing as cheating in this.